pronounced like Madonna with an R or Piranha with an M

 Next stop – California!
 New challenges arose in LA.
 I tried the film/television route half-heartedly, but my real love was music theatre.
-I did shows at CLO’s and dinner theatres.
-I sang in an acapella quartet for 4 years.
-I cruises the world on Royal Viking Cruise Lines as lead singer and cabaret performer for over a year.
+I did shows at CLO’s and dinner theatres and sang in an acapella quartet.
+For 18 months, I traveled the world on Royal Viking Cruise Lines as their lead singer, cabaret performer, and company manager.

-Upon my return I began my graduate work at UC Irvine, where I played Phyllis in Follies and The Witch in Into the Woods, two of Sondheim’s most brilliant works.
-In those three years I also did two productions of Side by Side by Sondheim and played Celeste I in a beautiful production of Sunday in the Park with George at South Coast Repertory.
+Upon my return to land, I began my graduate studies at UC Irvine, where I played Phyllis in Follies and The Witch in Into the Woods, two of Sondheim’s most brilliant works.
+In those three years I also completed two productions of Side by Side by Sondheim and played Celeste I in an award-winning production of Sunday in the Park with George at South Coast Repertory, directed by Barbara Damashek.

 As you can see from this writing, my career has not gone in a straight line.
 Each experience – artistic, educational, or personal - brought me to my current position as Head of Music Theatre at UCI.
 I love music theatre.
 I love teaching and directing.
 I love challenging myself and others to grow.
 And the theatre is a safe place for me to engage in these creative pursuits.
-A place to explore, to learn about the world and our place in it, a laboratory to test new ideas and give dynamic shape to old ones.
+A place to explore, to learn about the world and our place in it, a laboratory for the testing of new ideas and give dynamic shape to old ones.
 The theatre gives freedom and space for our passions, our stories and our imaginations!